 The Crow Wing County program to address the disposal of old residential pharmaceutical medications was initiated in 2012.
 As part of a regional effort, our County also assisted Cass County with five sites, and one site at the Aitkin County Sheriff's Department.
 The Crow Wing County sites are at: Crow Wing County Law Enforcement Center, Breezy Point Police Department, and Crosby Police Department.
 The program officially started on April 9th for the Breezy Point and Crosby site, and April 10th for the Law Enforcement Center.
-The result of Crow Wing's pharmaceutical efforts is 680 pounds and is outlined in Table 4.1.
-For the initial year; Cass County took in 279 pounds and Aitkin County took in 248 pounds.
+The result of Crow Wing's pharmaceutical efforts in 2013 is 800 pounds, and is outlined in Table 4.1.

-4.3.6 Summation
+4.4.6 Summation

 Even though handling HHW is more costly, time consuming, and subject to more regulatory oversight than any other of the components of the waste stream that we manage; these programs that deal with hazardous waste provide a direct benefit to the County by offering proper disposal actions for these items to the residents/businesses of the County.
 This waste stream does require special handling.
-As Table 4.1 outlines, since 1990 over 684.7 tons of hazardous waste/materials were brought in through these County/State programs that would not have been otherwise.
+As Table 4.1 outlines, since 1990 over 742.2 tons of hazardous waste/materials were brought in through these County/State programs that would not have been otherwise.
 This action has greatly reduced the risk of illegal dumping, or disposal into the County Landfill.
 If placed in the Landfill, this quantity of chemicals would have had a profound effect on the leachate quality.
 If disposed of inappropriately elsewhere, these chemicals may contaminate land, ground water or surface water, and air quality.
 Removal of this material from the general MSW waste stream has also minimized the health risk to waste haulers and Landfill operators.
 It is felt that these programs are and will continue to be successful.
 The State should continue to bear the risks for the transportation, management, and disposal of household hazardous waste and pesticides collected in the County.

 County staff foresees the volume accepted at the HHW facility to remain near the current disposal level.
 Initially, much of the waste going through the facility was manufactured over 10-years ago.
 A reason may be homes in the rural area historically did not have a high turnover rate as in the Metro area.
-A farmstead or home in the County may stay in the family for multi-generations allowing a build up of HHW versus throwing it away - the old adage, "We may need it!"
+A farmstead or home in the County may stay in the family for multi-generations allowing a buildup of HHW versus throwing it away - the old adage, "We may need it!"
 When things are cleaned up, there is a significant quantity of HHW and some of it was quite old.
 Now the County staff is seeing much of the waste going through the facility was manufactured within 10-years.
 Overall, it will take time before all of the existing waste is disposed of properly.

-4.4 Problem Materials
+4.5 Problem Materials